apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 15th, 2016: Apache Jackrabbit 2.13.1 released
+Apache Jackrabbit 2.13.1 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#2.13) page for more details.

 #### July 15th, 2016: Apache Jackrabbit Oak 1.2.17 released
 Jackrabbit Oak 1.2.17 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the